awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-iam-roles.md

 }
 ```

-In this policy, the `ecr` and `logs` api actions allow the containers that are running on your instances to pull images from Amazon ECR and write logs to Amazon CloudWatch\.
+In this policy, the `ecr` and `logs` API actions allow the containers that are running on your instances to pull images from Amazon ECR and write logs to Amazon CloudWatch\.
 The `ecs` actions allow the agent to register and de\-register instances and to communicate with the Amazon ECS control plane\.
 Of these, the `ecs:CreateCluster` action is optional\.

 ## Service\-linked roles<a name="security-iam-roles-service-linked"></a>

 You can use the service\-linked role for Amazon ECS to grant the Amazon ECS service permission to call other service APIs on your behalf\.
 Amazon ECS needs the permissions to create and delete network interfaces, register, and de\-register targets with a target group\.
 It also needs the necessary permissions to create and delete scaling policies\.
 These permissions are granted through the service\-linked role\.
 This role is created on your behalf the first time that you use the service\.

 **Note**
-If you inadvertantly delete the service\-linked role, you can recreate it\.
+If you inadvertently delete the service\-linked role, you can recreate it\.
 For instructions, see [Create the service\-linked role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#create-service-linked-role)\.

 ## Recommendations<a name="security-iam-roles-recommendations"></a>